| | | |

 Instructions

-2. Toss the fruit in flour.
-In a small bowl, add the chopped peaches and raspberries.
-Add 2 tbsp plain flour over the fruit and gently toss to coat.
+• In a small bowl, add 2 doughnut peaches (chopped) and 100 g raspberries.
+Add 2 tablespoons plain flour over the fruit and gently toss to coat.

-3. Beat the butter and sugar.
-In a large baking bowl, add the butter and sugar.
+• In a large baking bowl, add 180 g soft butter and 180 g white sugar.
 Use an electric whisk or stand mixer to beat the butter and sugar until fluffy and pale.

-4. Whisk in the other ingredients.
-Add the eggs, one at a time, whisking in between.
-Then whisk in the yogurt and cream cheese.
+• Add 3 large eggs, one at a time, whisking in between.
+Then whisk in 90 g cream cheese and 60 g natural yoghurt.

-5. Fold the flour into the cake.
-Using a spatula, gently fold the flour into the cake batter.
+• Using a spatula, gently fold 200 g plain flour, 1 pinch salt, and ½ teaspoon baking powder into the cake batter.
 It should be smooth and quite thick.

-7. Bake.
-Pour the peach melba cake mix into a lined 9" loaf tin and gently tap on the counter to remove air bubbles.
+• Pour the peach melba cake mix into a lined 9-inch loaf tin and gently tap on the counter to remove air bubbles.
 Place in the oven and cook for around 70 minutes (1 hr 10 mins)** or until a wooden skewer comes out clean.
 Place on a wire rack to cool.

 Make the peach buttercream and decorate:

-1. Puree the peach.
-Using a hand blender or mixer, puree the peach until smooth.
+• Using a hand blender or mixer, puree 1 peach until smooth.
 Set aside.

-2. Beat the butter.
-Add butter to a large bowl.
+• Add 50 g butter to a large bowl.
 Use an electric whisk (or stand mixer attachment) to beat butter until pale.

-3. Whisk in the icing sugar.
-In the same bowl, add the icing sugar and whisk until incorporated.
-Add the cream cheese and peach puree, and whisk until blended.
+• In the same bowl, add 80 g icing sugar and whisk until incorporated.
+Add 100 g cream cheese and peach puree, and whisk until blended.

 Notes